 Translational science is the study of the processes and outcomes of the translation and implementation of evidence-based practices in social work.
 Translation and implementation are not to be limited to evidence-based practices.
 Although implementation historically has been attributed to application of a broader range of scientific knowledge to practice, translation is a product of the development of the evidence-based practice movement and increased awareness of the quality of evidence supporting what works and what is potentially harmful in social work.
 Translational science in social work involves translating practices found to be both efficacious and effective into real-world conditions.
 Translational science addresses issues of barriers and facilitators of evidence dissemination, translation, and implementation.
 The National Institutes of Health (NIH) in the United States has been an important promoter of translational science.
 Translational science is also connected to other important concepts.
 These include diffusion (the passive spread of evidence), dissemination (active and planned efforts to induce defined groups to adopt an evidence-based intervention), and sustainability (when an adopted innovation becomes routine).
 This entry goes beyond original thoughts in translational science as translation of basic discoveries, to interventions by biomedical sciences.
 Translational research in social work today also includes effective interventions by professionals.

 Translational science is a new research field; consequently, specialized literature is still scarce or in progress.
 A large body of literature addresses translational science and implementation science jointly.
-However, an introductory textbook on the science of translation with specific reference to social work is now available (Palinkas and Soydan 2012).
+However, two introductory textbooks on the science of translation with specific reference to social work is now available (Palinkas and Soydan 2012, Soydan and Palinkas 2014).
 Grimshaw, et al. 2012 provides a well-structured introduction to knowledge translation.
 Brownson, et al. 2012 focuses on health sciences but has great relevance to social work.
 In addition, Brekke, et al. 2007 and Palinkas 2010 are two easily accessible articles that position the social work profession in the field of translational research.
 The NIH Roadmap provides a good window into background concerns regarding the gap between evidence production and everyday utilization and strategies necessary to overcome the knowledge gap.
-A brief articles Westfall, et al. 2007 and Woolf 2008, elaborates on some the complexities of the science of translation and is complementary reading to About the NIH Roadmap.
+Westfall, et al. 2007 and Woolf 2008 elaborate on some the complexities of the science of translation and is complementary reading to About the NIH Roadmap.
 Rogers 2003 provides an early theoretical and historical perspective.

 Brekke, John, Kathleen Ell, and Lawrence A. Palinkas.
 2007.
 Translational science at the National Institute of Mental Health: Can social work take its rightful place?
 Research on Social Work Practice 17.1: 123–133.